willdurand-edu/security-slides/src/01_securing_the_web.md

 by a recognized authority and ask the user if they wish to continue communications with unverified site.

-Well-known Certificate Authorities: Comodo, GeoTrust, or VeriSign.
+Well-known Certificate Authorities: Comodo, GeoTrust, or **VeriSign**.

 ---